-For most restaurants, the bar is what makes them or breaks them financially.
-So when a bartender is popular, she gets treated like gold by the owners.
-And do the math: A typical bar will charge, say, $7 for a Cape Cod (a one-count of vodka, then fill 'er up with cranberry juice).
-The cost of the ingredients: $1.
-So they make 6 bucks on a quick 4-minute adventure to the customer and have almost no risk of spoilage.
-(They may charge $40 for the top-notch sea bass in the restaurant part of the establishment— but if they don't sell it, it goes bad.
-You can't really re-cork that stuff.)
+For most restaurants, the bar is what makes or breaks them financially.
+So when a bartender is popular, he or she often gets treated like gold by the owners.
+To illustrate, let's do some math: a typical bar will charge, say, seven dollars for a Cape Cod (that's a one-count of vodka topped off with cranberry juice).
+The cost of the ingredients: about a dollar.

-Some bars may even have special drinks that distinguish them.
-You've got your establishments that specialize in a particular type of libation, such as a winery or martini bar, and then there is the rare spot that is famous for a very specific kind of drink.
+Some bars have special drinks that distinguish them.
+First, you've got your establishments that specialize in a particular type of libation, such as a winery or martini bar.
+There are also spots that are famous for a very specific kind of drink.
 Trader Vic's, a restaurant in California, for example, is renowned for having invented the Mai Tai.
 Yeah, believe it or not, Hawaii can't lay claim to that one.
-Put that in your tiki totem and smoke it.

-Another important skill is knowing when somebody's "had enough."
-It's one of the rare sales careers where you might actually need to deny a willing customer a sale, but it's your moral obligation not to let anyone drink themselves to death.
-Besides, dead bodies slung over the bar tend to kill business.
+Another important skill for a bartender is knowing when somebody's "had enough."
+It's one of the rare sales careers where you might actually need to deny a willing customer a sale, but it's your legal (and moral) obligation not to let anyone drink themselves to death.
+Besides, dead bodies slung over the bar tend to be bad for business.

-Occasionally, you'll have to deal with a fight—practically everyone there is intoxicated, after all.
-Often there is a bouncer or security who is charged with handling such occurrences, but if you tend bar in a place with no door guy, you could be the only line of defense.
-Make sure you grab a bottle of the cheap stuff when breaking it over someone's head.
+Occasionally, you'll have to deal with a fight—practically everyone in a bar is intoxicated to some degree, after all, and it's easy for tempers to flare after a few drinks.
+Often, there's a bouncer or security guard who's charged with handling such occurrences, but if you tend bar in a place with no door guy, you could be the only line of defense.

-The good news: People drink for fun, for misery, or for boredom—in good economies and in bad.
-As a business, there is almost never NOT a good time to own a bar.
-Or at least work in one.
+The good news is, aside from those occasional fights, most people drink for fun—or for misery, or for boredom—and they do so in good economies and bad.
+As a business, there's almost never not a good time to own a bar.
+Or at least to work in one.